Skeough20/content-ops-starter/content/pages/blog/top-ten-lessons-we-learned.md

 slug: top-ten-lessons-we-learned
 date: '2024-11-15'
 excerpt: >-
-  Hello hactchilings as we await launch, we dream of new cars and new watchs that the king of Solana will give us.
+  Hello hatchlings as we await launch, we dream of new cars and new watchs that the king of Solana will give us.
 featuredImage:
   url: /images/photo_2024-11-14_08-56-04.jpg
   altText: Thumbnail